 - 1. All systems must be registered in either the PJM-GATS or M-RETS tracking registry.
 For systems larger than 5 kW, the first REC must be delivered within 90 days of the date the system is Energized/Part II verified.
 For systems smaller than 5 kW, 180 days for the first REC delivery will be allowed.
-The 15-year delivery term will begin in the month following the first REC delivery and will last 180 months.
+The 15-year delivery term will begin in the month following the first REC delivery and will last 180 months- (for projects under the 2019 REC Delivery Contract and the 2021 15-Year REC Delivery Contract) and 240 months (for projects under the 2021 20-Year REC Delivery Contract).
 Any RECs that were created prior to contract signing are not part of the contract and will not be transferred to the utility under the contract or purchased by the utility under the contract. - 2.
 Approved Vendors will be required to set up an irrevocable standing order without an end date for the transfer of RECs from the system to the utility. - a.
-Community Solar projects which are not 100% subscribed will be allowed to set up a standing order for the percentage subscription the project has met.
+Community Solar projects under the 2019 REC Delivery Contract and the 2021 15-Year REC Delivery Contract which are not 100% subscribed will be allowed tomust set up a standing order for the percentage subscription the project has met.
 For the unsubscribed portion of a project, RECs will not be transferred to the utility.
-Community Solar projects shall update this percentage once per year based on their achieved subscription rates for the previous year. - b.
-All other systems must set up an irrevocable standing order for 100% of the capacity the system produces. - c.
+Community Solar projects shall update this percentage quarterly based on the Community Solar Quarterly Reports that must be submitted during the project's first year of Energization as well as once per year based on their achieved subscription rates for the previous year. - b.
+All other systems, including Community Solar projects under the 2021 20-Year REC Delivery Contract, must set up an irrevocable standing order for 100% of the capacity the system produces. - c.
 Standing orders must be established without an end date.
 The applicable utility buyer of the RECs will cancel the order at the end of the REC delivery term. - d.
-Standing orders must be initiated from an Approved Vendor's own registry account and not from the account of an affiliate or third party. - When registering a system in PJM-GATS or M-RETS, the Approved Vendor must incorporate the Adjustable Block Program application ID into the name of the system, the Unit field, and the Note field. - 4.
-For Community Solar projects, based on any changes to a project's total percentage subscribed, the standing order percentage shall be updated in the relevant registry after both Part II verification and Program Administrator review of each of a project's four Community Solar Quarterly Reports.
+Standing orders must be initiated from an Approved Vendor's own registry account and not from the account of an affiliate or third party. - 3.
+When registering a system in PJM-GATS or M-RETS, the Approved Vendor must incorporate the Adjustable Block Program application ID into the name of the system, the Unit field, and the Note field. - 4.
+For Community Solar projects under the 2019 REC Delivery Contract and the 2021 15-Year REC Delivery Contract, based on any changes to a project's total percentage subscribed, the standing order percentage shall be updated in the relevant registry after both Part II verification and Program Administrator review of each of a project's four Community Solar Quarterly Reports.
 This process is as follows: